dportik/dadi_pipeline/Goodness_of_Fit/README.md

 **Test Data Set:**

 In the folder labeled *Example_Data* you will find a SNPs input file that will run with the *Simulate_and_Optimize.py* script.
-You will only need to edit the path to the file in the script, and then you will be able to run all five examples above.
-The outputs for these examples are also contained within the *Example_Data* folder, in a separate folder labeled *Example_Outputs*.
+You will only need to edit the path to the file in the script, and then the script should run normally.
+The outputs for five simulations (from truncated optimizations) are contained within the *Example_Data* folder, in a separate folder labeled *Example_Outputs*.
+Running the *Simulate_and_Optimize.py* script as is will actually produce 100 simulations, rather than five.
-Please test the script using these data to ensure everything is working properly before examining your own empirical data.
+You may choose to test the script using these data to ensure everything is working properly before examining your own empirical data.

 **Citation Information:**